 “We are going to continue the fight against smoking for the a one main reason that most smokers want to kick the habit and it is main cause of early inhabitants mortality.”

 Health Minister Anne Milton noted: “We cannot disregard the fact that teenagers are enrolled into smoking by colorful cigarette packs and ads.
-Most of adult smokers started the smoking habit when they were teenagers and we need to stop this Vogue.
+Most of adult smokers started the smoking habit when they were teenagers and we need to stop this info/vogue-style-vogue-cigarettes-advertising-campaign.

 “Prohibiting displays of cigs and tobacco products will help minors resist to the pressure to begin smoking and help the thousands of adults in England who are trying to quit smoking.”